imogenem/imogenem/README.md

 ### Hi there 👋

 Welcome to my portfolio!
-I am a 4th year Computer Science student at UBC.
+I am a recent UBC Computer Science grad.

 I recently joined WiCS and the UBC girlCode Hackathon teams as their webmaster.
 Check out my work below!